-For additional information, please contact Molina at (800) 424-5891 (TTY/TDD: 711) Monday - Friday, 8 a.m.-6 p.m.
+For additional information, please contact Molina at (800) 424-5891 (TTY/TDD: 711) Monday- Friday, 8 a.m. to 6 p.m.
 MST.

-Second opinions
+Second Opinions

-If members do not agree with their provider's plan of care, they have the right to a second opinion from another provider.
+If members don't agree with their provider's plan of care, they have the right to a second opinion from another provider.
 Members should call Member Services to find out how to get a second opinion.
 Second opinions may require prior authorization.

-6. Member eligibility, enrollment, disenrollment
+6. MEMBER ELIGIBILITY, ENROLLMENT, DISENROLLMENT